High-tech professions in Saxony

 What exactly do the various companies in Saxony’s high-tech sectors actually do?
 What jobs do they offer and what skills do they require?
 If you are curious, you can find out more at the Silicon Saxony joint stand at the annual KarriereStart trade fair in Dresden.

-MINT to be – For more diversity in the high-tech world
+MINT to be – Discover your place in the high-tech world with us

 The Fabmobil introduces pupils at secondary schools and grammar schools in Saxony to microelectronics in a fun way and aims to get them interested in careers in the semiconductor industry.
 It focuses primarily on schools in rural areas.
-The project is a unique cooperation between the leading semiconductor companies Bosch, GlobalFoundries, Infineon and X-FAB with Fabmobil e.
-V. as the project sponsor and is supported by Silicon Saxony.
+This is a unique cooperation between the leading semiconductor companies Bosch, GlobalFoundries, Infineon and X-FAB together with Fabmobil e.
+V. as the project sponsor.

 Working Groups